rust-lang/rfcs/text/0000-cargo-project-based-examples.md

 [reference-level-explanation]: #reference-level-explanation

 ## Enhanced `--example` for run, test and bench
 To implement this feature, firstly we enlarges `--example` search scope.
 We've already got `examples/*.rs` and `examples/**/main.rs` searched by cargo every time it tries to run, test or bench an example.
 But to implement `examples/**/` project we should detect if this folder contains a valid cargo project.
 This could be done by detecting `Cargo.toml` the same way we detect when trying to run `cargo run` in an invalid folder for cargo projects.
+As for `--examples` on `test` and `bench`, the search scope is also enlarged to test or bench all examples at one time, including all project-based example projects.

 When operating example project, we compile the whole example project as what we do on the root project.
 We could share the `target` folder with it then incremental compiling can be enabled to save time.
 The target of example projects are stored just like what we did for file-based examples.